Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Related Work

-Recent research has unveiled an unpredictable phenomenon known as emergent abilities, which manifest exclusively in larger language models while eluding their smaller counterparts \cite{DBLP:journals/corr/abs-2304-15004}.
-In-context learning, instruction following, and multi-step reasoning are three emergent abilities that we focus on.

-\paragraph{In-context learning.} It is demonstrated that a large language model can learn patterns from a few input-output examples in the context (input) to perform the task for an unseen inference-time example \cite{DBLP:conf/nips/BrownMRSKDNSSAA20,DBLP:journals/corr/abs-2204-02311}, and such ability is referred to as in-context learning (ICL).
-Recent studies have further highlighted the impressive performance of ICL in reasoning tasks \cite{DBLP:conf/nips/Wei0SBIXCLZ22,DBLP:journals/corr/abs-2210-00720,DBLP:journals/corr/abs-2205-10625}.
-In our research, we capitalize on this capability to generate new formulations of problems by injecting rephrasing patterns to the demonstrations.

-\paragraph{Instruction following.} LLMs can learn to perform unseen tasks solely through the comprehension of task-specific natual language instructions \cite{DBLP:conf/iclr/SanhWRBSACSRDBX22, DBLP:conf/iclr/WeiBZGYLDDL22,DBLP:journals/corr/abs-2210-11416, DBLP:conf/nips/Ouyang0JAWMZASR22}.
-There is also work showing that combining instructions with in-context learning can provide further benefits and that few-shot demonstrations can be viewed as a special kind of instruction that arouses the ability hidden in LLMs. \cite{DBLP:journals/corr/abs-2210-11416, DBLP:journals/corr/abs-2211-09066,DBLP:journals/corr/abs-2212-09597}.
-Hence, we add natural language instructions to the refining prompt for better performance. \paragraph{Multi-step reasoning.} Multi-step reasoning tasks have posed significant challenges for language models \cite{DBLP:journals/corr/abs-2112-11446,DBLP:journals/corr/abs-2108-07258}, and it is in these tasks that the effectiveness of few-shot prompting begins to surpass that of full training set fine-tuning \cite{DBLP:conf/nips/LewkowyczADDMRS22}.
-Our work represents a significant stride in enhancing the ability of language models to perform multi-step reasoning tasks, through the facilitation of models' comprehension and processing of the given problems.
+\paragraph{Multi-step reasoning.} Multi-step reasoning tasks have posed significant challenges for language models \citep{DBLP:journals/corr/abs-2112-11446,DBLP:journals/corr/abs-2108-07258,DBLP:journals/corr/abs-2212-09597}, and it is considered as an emergent ability of LLMs \citep{DBLP:journals/corr/abs-2304-15004}.
+It is in these tasks that the effectiveness of few-shot prompting begins to surpass that of full training set fine-tuning \citep{DBLP:conf/nips/LewkowyczADDMRS22}.
+Moreover, such capability is considered important in building more complex artificial intelligence such as large language model-based agents (LLM-based agents) \citep{DBLP:journals/corr/abs-2309-07864}.
+Our work represents a significant stride in enhancing the ability of language models to perform multi-step reasoning tasks, through the facilitation of models' comprehension and processing of given reasoning problems.